Trekking in Mallorca – GR221

 The aptly-named Ruta de Pedra en Sec, or Drystone Route, as it reaches its highest point on the rocky Coll des Prat.

 Much of the GR221 was walked, often in both directions, over the years, and the whole route was walked during the research for this guidebook.
-A number of spur routes were also checked, as well a stretch of the GR222 that has already been waymarked.
+A number of spur routes were also checked, as well a stretch of the GR222 that had already been waymarked.
 With all the information they need to hand, walkers can trek the route in as little as a week, or extend their explorations by taking in some of the spur routes.

 A number of splendid refuges have been established along the GR221, and a couple more will open in due course, mostly in restored historic buildings.
 Anyone intending to use them must book in advance, and the guidebook gives details of the process.
 Alternatively, some may prefer to stay in hotels, pensions, or even monastic cells!